-7. Exercise
+7. EXERCISE

-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery - it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician).
+- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery - it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first postoperative visit - your motion goals are to have complete extension (straightening) and 120 degrees of passive flexion (bending) at your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon).

-- Complete exercises 3-4 times daily until your first postoperative visit - your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after 7-10 days after surgery.
-Please contact your PT location of choice to begin scheduling appointments.
-If you need a PT prescription, please call our office at 323-442-5860.
+- Formal physical therapy (PT) should begin 7-10 days after surgery.
+If you do not already have PT schedule, please contact your therapy location of choice to schedule appointments.

-8. Emergencies
+8. EMERGENCIES

 - Contact Dr. Collon or his nurse at 323-442-5860 if any of the following are present:

 - Painful swelling or numbness

 - Unrelenting pain

 - Fever (over 101° - it is normal to have a low grade fever for the first day or two following surgery) or chills

 - Redness around incisions

 - Color change in wrist or hand

 - Continuous drainage or bleeding from incision (a small amount of drainage is expected)

 - Difficulty breathing

 - Excessive nausea/vomiting

-- If you have an emergency after office hours or on the weekend, contact the same office number 323-442-5860 and you will be connected to our page service - they will contact Dr. Collon or one of his fellows if he is unavailable.
+- If you have an emergency after office hours or on the weekend, contact the same office number (323-442-5860) and you will be connected to our page service - they will contact Dr. Collon or one of his fellows if he is unavailable.
 Do NOT call the hospital or surgical center.

 - If you have an emergency that requires immediate attention, proceed to the nearest emergency room.

-9. FOLLOW UP CARE + QUESTIONS
+9. FOLLOW-UP CARE/QUESTIONS

 - A member of Dr. Collon's team will call you 24 to 48 hours after surgery to address any questions or concerns.
 If you have not been contacted within 48 hours of surgery, please call the office at 323-442-5860. - Typically the first post-operative appointment following surgery is 10-14 days following surgery. - If you do not already have a postoperative appointment scheduled, please contact the office during normal office hours (323-442-5860) and ask for appointment scheduling. - The first post-operative appointment will be with one of the Physician Assistants.
-They will assess the wound, go over post-operative protocol, and answer any questions you may have regarding the procedure
+They will assess the wound, go over post-operative protocol, and answer any questions you may have regarding the procedure.